compute-tooling/compute-studio/docs/ENDPOINTS.md

 - Do model-specific formatting and validation on the user inputs
 - Define the tasks for a given user submission
 - Submit each task to the modeling project
-- Combine the results after all of the tasks have run.
+- Combine the results after all of the tasks have run

 The four API endpoints and a corresponding code snippet are discussed below:

 Package defaults
 ----------------------